Eugene Lindsay Opie: Early life

 Opie was born in Staunton, Virginia, on July 5, 1873.
-His father, Thomas, was an obstetrician-gynecologist, and one of the founders and deans of the University of Maryland College of Medicine in Baltimore.
+His father, Thomas, was an obstetrician-gynecologist, and one of the founders and deans of the University of Maryland School of Medicine.
 Eugene attended Johns Hopkins University, both as an undergraduate and a medical student.
 He received an A.B. degree in 1893, and was in the first graduating class of the Johns Hopkins School of Medicine, earning the M.D. degree in 1897.

 Under the tutelage of the pathologist William H. Welch, Opie developed a special affinity for tissue pathology.
 As a medical student, he observed consistent morphological alterations in the pancreatic islets of Langerhans in patients with diabetes mellitus – an observational epiphany that shed light on the pathogenesis of that disease.
 Opie stayed on at Johns Hopkins after completing medical school, to receive additional training in pathology from Welch.
 He continued his work on pancreatic diseases, establishing the relationship between obstruction of the ampulla of Vater (e.g., by gallstones) and the subsequent development of acute pancreatitis.

 In 1904, Opie moved to New York City to work at the Rockefeller Institute, with a focus on the enzymatic constituents of leukocytes and their role in inflammatory conditions.
 He concurrently served as a "visiting" pathologist at Columbia-Presbyterian Hospital, and was named an editor of the Journal of Experimental Medicine and the Proceedings of the Society for Experimental Biology.

 Washington University in St. Louis

-In 1910, Opie was appointed chair of pathology at Washington University School of Medicine (WUSM) in St. Louis.
+In 1910, Opie was appointed chair of pathology at Washington University School of Medicine (WashU Medicine) in St. Louis.
 He served as dean of the school from 1912 to 1915, presiding over a significant expansion of its physical facilities, scientific mission, and curriculum.

 Military service

-When the United States entered World War I, Opie took a leave of absence from WUSM to enter the U.S. Army.
+When the United States entered World War I, Opie took a leave of absence from WashU Medicine to enter the U.S. Army.
 He served in France as a colonel (O6) in the Medical Corps, with special work on infectious diseases and their prevention among allied soldiers.
 Significant new data were accrued on influenza, tuberculosis, and "trench fever" (bartonellosis) during that time.
-Upon returning to civilian life, Opie continued his duties at WUSM until 1923.
+Upon returning to civilian life, Opie continued his duties at WashU Medicine until 1923.